three-types/three-ts-types/README.md

 ### Integration tests

 The integration tests are usually runnable three.js code that has just been translated to TypeScript to make sure the types work.
 The `three-examples` is a special directory that holds the examples from the three.js repository with matching file names.
-If you want to add a integration test, you can just create a new file in the `integration` directory.
+If you want to add an integration test, you can just create a new file in the `integration` directory.

 ### Unit tests